mvolkmann/blog/src/zig.md

 is less error-prone than allocating memory, writing a bunch of code that uses it, and having to remember to free it after all that code.
+This is also better for functions that can exit in multiple ways.

+Allocators typically do not free the memory they have allocated when an application is terminating because doing so is a waste of time.
+This gives Zig an advantage over C++ in time required to terminate because C++ destructors (which play a similar role) do run on application termination.

 Many structs implemented in the Zig standard library, such as `ArrayList`, define a `deinit` method that can be called to free its memory.